spanishpear/oxc/apps/oxlint/conformance/snapshot.md

 /*global foo:readonly*/ for (foo in {});
 ```

-AssertionError [ERR_ASSERTION]: Expected values to be strictly equal:
-+ actual - expected

-+ 'Global variable leak, declare the variable if it is intended to be local.'
-- 'Unexpected assignment to read-only global variable.'

-    at assertMessageMatches (apps/oxlint/dist/index.js)
+AssertionError [ERR_ASSERTION]: Should have 1 error but had 0: []

+0 !== 1

-    at assertInvalidTestCaseMessageIsCorrect (apps/oxlint/dist/index.js)
+    at assertErrorCountIsCorrect (apps/oxlint/dist/index.js)
     at assertInvalidTestCasePasses (apps/oxlint/dist/index.js)
     at runInvalidTestCase (apps/oxlint/dist/index.js)
+    at apps/oxlint/dist/index.js

 #### no-implicit-globals > invalid